I was using the devices with firmware and device handler from

 It’s probably simpler, and covers all you need.

-Tasmota Edge is an Edge driver for SmartThings, that allows you to add your Tasmota supported devices as SmartThings devices.
+Tasmota Edge is an Edge driver for SmartThings, that allows you to add your Tasmota supported devices and HTTP devices as SmartThings devices.

 Brands include Aisirer, Athom, BlitzWolf, BrilliantSmart, eWeLink, Girier, Globe, Gosund, Lohas, MagicHome, Moes, Shelly, Smart Life, Sonoff, Tuya, Zemismart and many other brands.